PhD projects: Dark matter, from the early Universe to the Milky Way

 Understanding the nature of dark matter (DM) is one of the main outstanding problems of both astronomy and particle physics.
 Particle Physics provides us with various well motivated DM candidates, such as WIMPs, axions and Primordial Black Holes (PBHs).
 To detect dark matter we need to understand how it's distributed, which depends on the formation and evolution of the first dark matter structures.
 There are various potential PhD projects available in this area, involving varying mixtures of theory/data-comparison, analytic/numerical calculations and astro/particle physics.

-Details of how to apply can be found on the Particle Cosmology group Applications page.
+A list of other PhD projects available in the University of Nottingham Particle Cosmology group, and details of how to apply, can be found on the group Applications page.